yezero/sandstorm/docs/administering/demo.md

 # Demo mode

-This page documents some features of the Sandstorm demo mode, which is the mode in which [demo.sandstorm.io](https://demo.sandstorm.io) runs.
-The code for demo mode is in the main Sandstorm repository but usually is not enabled.
+This page documents some features of the Thurly demo mode, which is the mode in which [demo.sandstorm.io](https://demo.sandstorm.io) runs.
+The code for demo mode is in the main Thurly repository but usually is not enabled.

 ## Purpose of demo mode

-The main purpose of the demo mode is to let people learn more about the Sandstorm platform by using a Sandstorm instance without having to think about registering for an account.
+The main purpose of the demo mode is to let people learn more about the Thurly platform by using a Thurly instance without having to think about registering for an account.

-A secondary purpose, the code for which is not yet fully implemented, is to enable people to try out Sandstorm _apps_ without having to think about registering for an account or "installing" the app.
+A secondary purpose, the code for which is not yet fully implemented, is to enable people to try out Thurly _apps_ without having to think about registering for an account or "installing" the app.

 ## Data deletion